Adolf Diesinger Majolikafabrik & Karl Diesinger

 Majolica or cream stoneware manufacturer, together with print / painting under glaze & an in-house pewter facility.

-Both Adolf (b.1848-d.1906) and Karl (b.1853-d.1928) Diesinger, who were distant cousins, each lived in neighbouring small towns, south of Saarbrucken (close to Saareguemines).
+Adolf Friedrich (born Gersweller, Saarbrücken, Saarland on 3/1/1848 - died 1906) and Karl Ludwig (born Ottenhausen, Saarbrücken, Saarland, 2/12/1853 - died.1928) Diesinger, were distant cousins.
 Current records state that Adolf Diesinger founded the original company in 1860.
 However considering his age in 1860, it is more likely that the founding date was nearer 1880.
 He located himself in Rheinstraße, adjacent to where Marzi & Remy had opened.
 From known contemporaneous documents it is probable that Karl joined with Adolf in running the company from its inception.
 They employed eighteen people, including eight potters (turners) and four painters, as well as four pewterers.
-The company closed in 1906 upon Adolf's death.
+The company closed in 1906 upon Adolf's death at the age of 58.

-Karl Diesinger then founded his own company in Schützenstraße 13, in 1906/7.
+Karl Diesinger married Catharina Carolina in Gersweiler, on the 2/11/1878, and then went on to found his own company in Schützenstraße 13, Höhr, in 1906/7.
 By 1910 this address was occupied by a cabinet maker.
-It is unknown as to whether Karl introduced a newly designed range, or continued to use Adolf's moulds.
+It is unknown as to whether Karl introduced a newly designed range.
+He died, aged 80, in 1928.

 Reference: MySteinCollection German Orthography